Diversity and inclusion in images

 Pairing a quote from someone with a stock image of a different person

 How photographs are edited can greatly affect how the audience perceives them.
 In addition, editors that have to crop photos may decide who gets to be seen by a wide audience.
 Photo illustrations—images that include altered photos or photos combined with illustrations—are also prone to bias and can perpetuate stereotypes, especially if a photo’s manipulation is not readily perceivable or disclosed to the audience.
-Editing photos to artificially make them appear more diverse (such as by using Photoshop to include more people of color in a photo) can also be inauthentic and treat diversity like a marketing tactic instead of a true value and is not condoned by the American Chemical Society.
+Editing photos to artificially show more diversity (such as by using Photoshop to include more people of color in a photo) can also be inauthentic and treat diversity like a marketing tactic instead of a true value and is not condoned by the American Chemical Society.

 An additional consideration is using color and brightness correction for people with different skin tones.
 Sarah Lewis explains in a 2019 New York Times article, “Light skin became the chemical baseline for film technology.”
 Properly adjusting images for different skin tones conveys respect for people and ensures fair and accurate representation in images.